GrokImageCompression/grok/INSTALL.md

 ### SHARED/STATIC

 The `BUILD_SHARED_LIBS` `cmake` flag determines if the `opj_compress` and `opj_decompress` binaries are linked to dynamic or static builds of the codec library `libopenjp2`.
-Either way, both static and dynamic versions of `libopenjp2` are built on the system.
+If both `BUILD_SHARED_LIBS` and `BUILD_STATIC_LIBS` `cmake` flags are set for a non-windows build, then both dynamic and static builds are generated, and the static version is installed.

 ### DEBUG/RELEASE